All our homes have a COVID-19 Management Plan.

 There are a range of other benefits too.
 Palliative care also:

-• Supports the patient and their family
+• Supports the resident and their family

 • Centres physical, mental and spiritual health